 If you require urgent care after hours, you may reach the on-call service by calling 987-8811.
-After-hours urgent care requires preauthorization.
-If you are out of the local area and require urgent medical care, you should call 1-800-444-5445 for the nearest TRI-

-CARE approved treatment facility in the area.
-Active duty personnel are required to notify his/her PCM the next duty day after a visit to a civilian urgent care clinic or ER to coordinate follow-up care or duty restrictions as needed.
+After-hours urgent care requires preauthorization for active duty members only.
+If you are out of the local area and require urgent medical care, you should call 1-800-444-5445 for the nearest TRICARE approved treatment facility in the area.
+Active duty personnel are required to notify his/her PCM the next duty day after a visit to a ER to coordinate follow-up care or duty restrictions as needed.